3. Bayesian methods#

 (3.25)#\[p(\omega) = \mathcal{N}(\omega | \breve{\omega}, \breve{\Sigma}),\]

-and a likelihood given by the Multivariate-Normal distribution
+and a likelihood is given by the Multivariate-Normal distribution

 (3.26)#\[p(\mathcal{D} | \omega, \sigma^{2}) = \prod_{n=1}^{N}p(y_{n}|{\bf{\omega^{\top}}}{\bf{x}}, \sigma^{2}) = \mathcal{N}({\bf{y}} | {\bf{X} \bf{\omega}}, \sigma^{2} {\bf{I}}_{N}).\]